simalgemicioglu/cse101_termproject_07/README.md

-Python Term Project – To-Do & Task Management System This project is a terminal-based personal task management system developed in Python.
+Python Term Project – To-Do & Task Management System.
+This project is a terminal-based personal task management system developed in Python.